rossana87/Project_1/README.md

 #### Function add snake and remove snake

-For adding the snake, I looped the currentSnake variable and used a `forEach` loop  and I added a new class.
+For adding the snake, I looped the currentSnake variable and used a `forEach` loop  and added a new class.
 Through CSS, I was able to add the colour to the snake.
 The function `removeSnake` when applied removes the class “snake” from each cell in the currentSnake array.
 The latter contains the indexes of each cell that the snake currently occupies on the game board.
 The function iterates over the currentSnake array using a loop.
-For each element, the function targets the corresponding cell in the cell array, using the index value, and then removes the class “snake” from that cell using the `classList.remove()` method.
-While creating the game, the colours of the snake would disappear.
+For each element the function targets the corresponding cell in the cell array, using the index value and then removes the class “snake” from that cell using the `classList.remove()` method.
+While I was creating the game the colours of the snake would disappear.

 ```js
 function addSnake() {